- About Us

 - Knowledge Centre

-Issue: Are they as similar are some think?
+Issue: Are they as similar as some think?

 There is more to compliance than just whacking a fire collar on a plastic pipe and walking away.
 This article is written to assist those working with fire collars understand a little bit more about them; that is what they are, what they do, how and why they are fire tested, and the different variable which must be considered when selecting a fire collar or a compliant installation.